P&O Norwegian Fjords Cruise Review

 Views from our excursion to the Briksdal glacier from Olden

-This cruise has turned me from someone who despised the idea of going on a cruise holiday, who thought he’d never set foot on a cruise ship in his life, into someone stood queuing at the on-board holiday centre looking at where we can go on our next one.
+This P&O Norwegian Fjords cruise has turned me from someone who despised the idea of going on a cruise holiday, who thought he’d never set foot on a cruise ship in his life, into someone stood queuing at the on-board holiday centre looking at where we can go on our next one.

 P&O Cruises and the crew and staff of Iona – congratulations on creating a truly amazing, memorable holiday experience to one of the most incredible places we’ve ever seen!